jeetsukumaran/DendroPy/doc/source/index.rst

 The |dendropy_users|_ discussion group is available for general discussion on the usage of the DendroPy library.
 If you want more information on how to use a particular feature or carry out specific task, would like to request a new feature or change an existing one, or even just want to make some general comments on the DendroPy library, you should post a message to the |dendropy_users|_ discussion group.
 I follow and respond to messages on this group fairly regularly, so you should get a response within 24 hours.
-If you prefer, you can also contact me directly via e-mail at jeet@ku.edu, but by posting to the |dendropy_users|_ group forum, you allow other users, current as well as future, to benefit from the discussion and results.

 The |dendropy_users|_ discussion group is also a suitable forum for the reporting of bugs or errors encountered with DendroPy, as most other users would also appreciate learning of problems and issues with library.
-However, again, if you prefer you can contact me directly via e-mail at jeet@ku.edu.

 .. include:: license.inc
 .. include:: acknowledgements.inc